Actor Alec Baldwin charged over New York parking spot fight

 The “30 Rock” sitcom actor, 60, “assaulted someone for a parking spot that they were both going for,” New York Police Department detective Sophia Mason said.

-Baldwin was charged with misdemeanor assault and harassment then released, police said.
+Baldwin was arrested and charged with misdemeanor assault and harassment, police said.
+He was met by dozens of photographers and camera crews on his release from a New York police station on Friday.

-Representatives for Baldwin did not respond to a request for comment.
+Representatives for Baldwin said the actor had no comment.

 Baldwin has enjoyed a new wave of popularity in the last two years for his scathing impressions of Trump on TV sketch series “Saturday Night Live,” winning an Emmy.